pyramids/needjs/README.md

 Example of using the bootstrap version, to minimize the amount of bytes that need to be served from your trusted server hosting the html document itself and bootstrap.min.js.
-This example loads the full version of needjs, a custom javacript file, and a stylesheet, all from potentially untrusted external sources:
+This example loads a custom javascript file `my.js`, which can be hosted externally due to integrity-verified loading.
+Calls to needjs to load other resources, including a CSS stylesheet and the full version of needjs to support loading the stylesheet, have been moved to `my.js`.
 ```html
 <!DOCTYPE html>
 <html>